 When running an endpoint within the context of the Visual Studio debugger, the required queues are created automatically on startup to facilitate development.
 However, when deploying this endpoint to a server, starting the endpoint from the command prompt will not create the necessary queues.
 Creation of queues is a one-time cost that should happen during installation.

 To retrieve the list of available options for the host, run the following at the command line:

 To install the process as a Windows service, include

 / as a command line argument to the host.
 Using

 / also causes the host to invoke the installers.

 NServiceBus.Host.exe /install [/serviceName:<string>] [/displayName:<string>] [/description:<string>] [/endpointConfigurationType:<string>] [/endpointName:<string>] [/scannedAssemblies:<string>] [/dependsOn:<string>] [/sideBySide] [/startManually] [/username:<string>] [/password:<string>] [<profile>]

 Here is an example of the

 NServiceBus.Host.exe /install /serviceName:"MyPublisher" /displayName:"My Publisher Service" /description:"Service for publishing event messages" /endpointConfigurationType:"QualifiedNameSpace.EndpointConfigType, AssemblyName" /username:"corp\serviceuser" /password:"p@ssw0rd!"

-To set the actual name of the Windows Services in the registry, specify
+To set the name of the Windows service in the registry, specify

 To set the description shown in the Windows Service Manager, specify